 Best Exercise Ball of 2020

 If you want a great ball for working out that is supportive and durable, the GoFit Pro Grade Stability Ball is our top choice.
 It has a surface texture unlike any other, without the ubiquitous ribbed design, but still provides a patterned grip.
 It also has a series of exercises printed in a circle around the center of the ball for quick reference, and comes with an exercise manual and included DVD in case you need coaching or extra motivation.
 As one of the thicker, heavier balls in this review, you can expect it to stand up to actual workouts for much longer than the less supportive ones.

 On the downside, if you want this ball for use as a desk chair, especially at the office, you may not be thrilled with the look of the exercise cartoons printed on the sides.
 You also don't get a selection of colors, as one specific color is associated with each size.
 And similar to most of the higher quality choices, proper inflation takes more than one day.
 GoFit recommends you leave it partially inflated overnight before commencing to full inflation.
-If working out is your primary intention, the GoFit Pro Grade makes a great choice in addition to our Editors' Choice Award Winner.
+If working out is your primary intention, the GoFit Pro Grade makes a great choice.